 What is the Eventual Outcome for the Universe?
-(A Heaven and a Hell?
+Is there a Heaven and a Hell?
 Continual elaboration of creation, with increasing organization?
-With increasing meaning as well?)
-Eventual Heat Death or gravity death – compression into a black hole / point of singularity.
-Eventual cold death – attenuation within ever-expanding space?
+With increasing meaning as well?
+Eventual heat death or gravity death?
+Compression into a black hole or into a point of singularity?
+Eventual cold death?
+Attenuation within ever-expanding space?

 What is the Eventual Outcome for Humans (and other Earthlings)?
 (Some people in Heaven, some in hell?
 Some endlessly reincarnated, and some whose minds are merged with Ultimate Consciousness?
 Continued battle between good and evil wherever humans live?
 Conquest of all disease, or the continual rise of new diseases?
 Human Progress toward one or more of these goals: peace, freedom, goodness, love?
 Human extinction on Earth due to ecological, medical, military, or astronomic events?

-- Just as important as those Western forerunners listed above are three Eastern philosophical forerunners to our Book of G>O>D> – Taoism, Buddhism, and Zen.
-We will devote separate Essays to them.
-They should be posted up to our website in the second half of 2020.
+- We will not cover the three Eastern philosophical forerunners to our Book of Continuing Creation – Taoism, Buddhism, and Zen.
+They are just as important as the Western forerunners.
+We will devote two separate Essays to them.
+The Essay, Evaluating Taoism and Zen is posted and readable.
+The Essay on Buddhism should be posted up to our website in the first of 2022.

 - This Essay does not address the many advances in science which are even more important forerunners to the Book of Continuing Creation than are the philosophies and theologies we discuss in this Essay.
 The forerunners from science include paleontology, evolution, genetics, sociobiology, ecology, anthropology, microbiology, modern physics, cybernetics, and others.
 Essays on some of these subjects have already been written and posted to our website.
 See the list of published Essays in the right-hand column of this webpage.

-- Finally, this Essay will not cover the important contributions of Nature-based spiritualities to Our Way of Continuing Creation.
+- Finally, this Essay will not cover the important contributions of Nature-based spiritual traditions to Our Way of Continuing Creation.
 These spiritual paths, including ancient Druidism and Native American traditions, as well as modern Gaia and Wiki-centered spiritual paths, will be discussed in other Essays of this Book.

-Note: Appendix B lists over 30 different names or appellations for “God or G>O>D>,” not including the 92 Traditional Names for Allah in Islam (such as The Beneficent, Absolute Master, The Exalted, and The Designer), many of which are particularly beautiful in Arabic.
+Note: Appendix B lists over 30 different names or appellations for “God” or “Higher Power,” not including the 92 Traditional Names for Allah in Islam (such as The Beneficent, Absolute Master, The Exalted, and The Designer), many of which are particularly beautiful in Arabic.

-Deism rejects revelation (divine word or knowledge given directly by God) as a source of religious knowledge and asserts that reason and observation of the natural world are sufficient to establish the existence of a Supreme Being or Creator of the universe.1
+Deism arose in the 1700’s, in Europe and North America.
+Deism rejects revelation (divine word or knowledge given directly by God) as a source of religious knowledge and asserts that reason and observation of the natural world are sufficient to establish the existence of a Supreme Being or Creator of the universe.
+1

 From the time of Thomas Aquinas (1225-1274), Christian thought had recognized two sources of knowledge of God: revelation i.e., biblical scripture and “natural reason.”
 The study of the truths revealed by reason was called “natural” theology.